 What is TTA?

-TTA is a newcomer to the arena of procedures advocated to stabilize the cranial cruciate deficient knee.
+TTA is an advanced procedure used to stabilize the cranial cruciate deficient knee.
 TTA moves the patellar tendon forward to the point that it is perpendicular to the tibial plateau in a standing angle, relieving the load on the cranial cruciate ligament.
-The net result being that the patellar tendon takes over the load of the cranial cruciate ligament.
-Since the patellar tendon is capable of loads many times greater than what the cranial cruciate ligament withstood, the joint reaction should not be capable of exceeding the force of the patellar tendon.
+The net result is that the patellar tendon takes over the load of the cranial cruciate ligament.
+Since the patellar tendon is capable of carrying loads many times greater than what the cranial cruciate ligament withstood, the load should not exceed the capacity of the patellar tendon.
 The net result is a stable knee.
 TTA literally changes how your dog’s knee functions, so the ACL is no longer needed for stable, pain-free use.

 The advancement of the tibial tuberosity in the TTA procedure is accomplished by cutting the tibial crest (the front part of the tibia bone) and moving it forward.
 The bones are held in position using a titanium plate and screws as well as a titanium cage.
 The defect produced by moving a portion of the tibia forward is implanted with a synthetic bone graft material.
 The implant material will remain in your dog.